Skip to main content

 Learn about the different types of VIP tier progress expiry, including examples of each to help you understand the best fit for your brand

-Written by Kris - Mage Loyalty
+Written by Kris James

 Tier progress expiry determines how long a customer's activity counts toward their VIP tier.
 It controls whether progress accumulates forever, resets annually, or uses a rolling window.